Re-Thinking Training - Information Page

 Advancing your learning designs with a blended learning approach

 Is training and capacity development part of your work?
 Are you interested in online or blended learning solutions, but feel unsure of where to start?
-This practical and compressed version of Re-Thinking Training will introduce you to the basic didactics of blended and digital training and give you hands-on experience with actlearn.org.
+This practical and compressed version of Re-Thinking Training will introduce you to the basic didactics of blended and digital training and give you hands-on experience with initial project planning.

-- Discussed foundational pedagogical and didactical frameworks and how they influence the learning process and outcome, including principles of adult and professional learning
+- Discuss and apply pedagogical and didactical frameworks that influence the learning process and outcome.

 Course format and schedule